 If you’re still not sold by now, listen closely: Manuela might be one of my favorite brunch spots in all of Los Angeles (right up there with Republique).
-Shh, don’t tell.
+Not that it’s a huge secret, over the years it’s cultivated a consistent weekend crowd.
 But seriously, it’s impossible to have a bad Sunday if you haul yourself out here and spend the day eating and drinking and popping into the galleries.
 Manuela is tucked in the middle of LA’s Hauser & Wirth, which is an international art collective that has gallery spaces in cities around the world.
 It is in a reclaimed milling plant (I mean, would you assume anything less?) and usually has a couple galleries open, as well as the ARTBOOK store, which is always worth peeking in.
 Oh yeah, forgot to mention, they also have a chicken coop and garden so you can really be in touch with the farm to table thing.

 |Address||907 E 3rd St, Los Angeles, CA|